Home / OLSAS Application Guide / OLSAS – University of Ottawa

 National Committee on Accreditation (NCA) Applicants

 If you have already completed a law degree in a foreign jurisdiction or in Quebec, and you now wish to practice law in a Canadian Common Law jurisdiction, you may apply for an assessment of your legal studies by the NCA.
-The NCA was established by the Committee of Canadian Law Deans and the Federation of Law Societies of Canada.

 For further information, write directly to the NCA: